-SERVICE LEARNING REQUIREMENT
+SERVICE-LEARNING REQUIREMENT

 In keeping with the Mission Statement of Monroeville Local Schools, which calls for fostering students who are critical thinkers, creative problem-solvers, and socially responsible individuals, The Monroeville Board of Education has adopted a service requirement for graduation which went into effect in June of 2015.
 Students are required to complete 10 hours of community service per year prior to graduating.
-Due to complications from COVID-19, students in the graduating class of 2024 will need a total of 30 hours to graduate.
-The Classes of 2025 and beyond will be required to obtain 40 hours of service for graduation.
-More information is available under the Service Learning tab on the district's website.
+Students will need to obtain a total of 40 hours of service for graduation.
+More information is available under the Service-Learning tab on the district's website.